Hajj and Umrah Pilgrimage

 In the UK, visas will not be issued unless proof of vaccination, at least 10 days prior to the expected date of entry, is submitted with the visa application.

 Requirements from Countries other than the UK

 The Saudi Arabia Ministry of Health has other vaccination requirements for Hajj pilgrims entering from countries other than the UK:

-Yellow Fever - All travellers arriving from countries known to be infected with Yellow Fever (as per WHO) must present a valid yellow fever vaccination certificate.
+Yellow Fever - All travellers arriving from countries known to be infected with Yellow Fever (as per World Health Organisation) must present a valid yellow fever vaccination certificate.

-Poliomyelitis - the Ministry of Health of Saudia Arabia has announced that regardless of age and vaccination status, proof of receipt of a dose of oral or inactivated polio vaccine within the previous 12 months, and at least 4 weeks prior to departure, is required for visa purposes from travellers arriving from the following countries.
+Poliomyelitis – the Saudi Arabia Ministry of Health has announced that regardless of age and vaccination status, proof of receipt of a dose of oral or inactivated polio vaccine within the previous 12 months, and at least 4 weeks prior to departure, is required for visa purposes from travellers arriving from the following countries.
 These travellers will also receive 1 dose of oral polio vaccine at border points on arrival.

-- countries within endemic polio (currently Afghanistan and Pakistan)
+- countries within endemic polio (currently Afghanistan, Nigeria and Pakistan)

 - countries with imported or circulating vaccine-derived cases of polio in the past 12 months

 - countries which remain vulnerable to polio

 Refer to individual fitfortravel country records for the most up-to-date polio affected countries.